 Savings Goal Tracker

 Do you budget?
 How much of your monthly savings do you allocate to each of your savings goals?
 How do you keep track of how much you have saved for college, furniture, vacation, or Christmas?
-Or do you just lump all your savings together and figure it out later?
-The new Savings Goal Tracker by Vertex42™ makes it possible to easily track your savings goals.
+Do you just lump all your savings together and figure it out later?
+The Savings Goal Tracker by Vertex42® makes it possible to easily track your savings goals.
 The spreadsheet functions both as a Savings Account Register as well as a Goal Tracker, and is a great tool if you are using Quicken or a Budget Planner spreadsheet.
 I explain more about how to use it below.

-Savings Goal Trackerfor Excel
+Savings Goal Trackerfor Excel and Google Sheets

 This spreadsheet has some very handy features to help you track your savings goals: